sirixdb/sirixdb.github.io/concepts.md

 CASPage
 : A `CASPage` is the main entry point to store and retrieve CAS- (content-and-structure) indexes.
 They are a hybrid consisting of path class definitions and typed content. `/book/published[xs:dateTime]` for instance indexes the path `/book/published` and the content as `xs:dateTime`.
 The indexes are as always stored in AVL-trees.

+RecordPage
+: `RecordPage`s store the actual data.
+Currently we store 512 records in a record page.
+Each record page also has a pointer to the previous record page, which stores the offset of the previous version of this record page.
+This is crucial for our versioning algorithms, which have to retrieve several record pages (or record page fragments) in order to reconstruct a record page in-memory.
+Furthermore, records, which exceed a predefined size are stored in so called `OverflowPage`s and referenced in a record page.

+OverflowPage
+: `OverflowPage`s are used to store a record, which exceeds a predefined size in bytes.
+As record pages have to be read into memory and potentially only a small fraction of records in the page have to be retrieved and reconstructed from byte-arrays in-memory we're able to delay this reconstruction until the overlong record really has to be fetched by our storage engine.

 To support fast access to a RevisionRootPage we store a second file with just the offsets to specific revisions in a revisions-file, which is read into main-memory on startup.

 In order to support the efficient storage/retrieval of small and large records we introduced `OverflowPage`s for large records, which only have to be read, if they are directly selected, as we usually store byte-arrays and once deserialized the reconstructed instances in in-memory maps.